-SEC proposes eliminating or making quarterly earnings reports optional for public companies
+SEC proposes eliminating quarterly earnings reporting requirement for public companies

 Divergence score